MeekyBerry/Advanced-CSS-Sass-Flexbox--Grid-Animations-Project/README.md

-# Advanced-CSS-Sass-Flexbox--Grid-Animations-Project
+# Natours-Design-Project

-This is a code along project
+This was a code along project using Html/CSS/Sass

- Instructor: jonasschmedtmann
+ Instructor: Jonas Schmedtmann

- Course: advanced-CSS/Sass-course

- Still in progress...